 "Thanks, Neji."
 Naruto said with a smile.
 "It doesn't really bother me, but it is a little hard to get used to.
 And-" His voice lowered as his smile faded.
 "For every person who admires me, there's another who's afraid of me."

 "Well, that's to be expected."
-Shikamaru's lazy drawl reached them before he did, as he strolled along with his hands in his pockets.
-"Rumor has it that you won the war almost single-handedly.
+Shikamaru's lazy drawl reached them before he did, as he ambled along with his hands in his pockets.
+"Rumour has it that you won the war almost single-handedly.
 Everyone's saying there isn't a ninja alive who could lay a finger on you."